TeamCmuAviation/data_api/README.md

 This FastAPI application provides a comprehensive set of endpoints to query and analyze aviation incident data.
 It allows fetching raw incident reports, classification results, and various aggregated statistics suitable for data visualization.

+## Features

+*   **Raw Data Access**: Fetch detailed incident reports from multiple sources.
+*   **Aggregated Statistics**: Get aggregated data for various dimensions:
+    *   Counts over time (time-series).
+    *   Top-N rankings for categories like operators, aircraft, and locations.
+    *   Hierarchical data for sunburst/treemap visualizations.
+    *   Heatmap data for 2D analysis.
+*   **Geographic Data**: Retrieve incidents with coordinates for map visualizations.
+*   **Human-in-the-loop**: Endpoints to support human evaluation and classification workflows.

+## Getting Started

+### Prerequisites

+*   Python 3.8+
+*   PostgreSQL

+### Installation

+1. Clone the repository and navigate into the directory.
+2. Install the required Python packages.
+It is recommended to use a virtual environment.
+    ```bash
+    pip install -r requirements.txt
+    ```
+3. Ensure your PostgreSQL database is running and accessible.
+The application is configured via environment variables or a `.env` file to connect to the database.
+The tests in `test_api.py` use the connection string `postgresql+asyncpg://postgres:toormaster@localhost/aviation`.

-## Running the API
+### Running the API

-To run the API locally, use the following command.
-The server will be available at `http://0.0.0.0:58510`.
+To run the API locally with live reloading, use `uvicorn`.
+The server will be available at `http://0.0.0.0:58510` by default.

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 58510 --reload